OUR FOUNDERS AND PATRONS Birla Vidyamandir has remained privileged

 functioning of the school.

-Born in the family of royal priests of Chand dynasty, Lt.
-Com.
-S. D. Pande
+Born in the family of royal priests of Chand dynasty, Late S. D. Pande

 inherited the traits of spirituality, social services and education and

 developed them right from his childhood.
 When he was student only he formed a

 club and started running a school.
 His commitment to educate the people of the